Device Survival Analyses NEUROMODULATION PRODUCT PERFORMANCE

 Throughout this report, cumulative device survival plots are presented.
 These figures show the percentage of implanted devices that remain free from product performance-related events at various time points.
 This survival estimate is a good representation of the probability a device will survive a period of time without a product performance event.
 For example, a device survival probability of 90% indicates that through the stated follow-up time, the device had a 10% risk of incurring a product performance event since the time of implant.

 The survival curves are statistical estimates.
 As performance experience accumulates, the accuracy of the estimation improves.
 Confidence intervals are provided as a way to indicate the degree of certainty of the estimates.
-Greenwood's formula is used to calculate the standard errors, and the log-log method is used to produce the 2-sided 95% confidence bounds.2 This can be roughly interpreted as meaning that the true survival of the device will fall somewhere in the interval, with 95% probability.
-When confidence intervals for device models overlap, estimates of survival from product performance-related events are not different between models.
-When confidence intervals do not overlap, estimates of survival from product performance-related events are different between models.
+Greenwood’s formula is used to calculate the standard errors, and the log-log method is used to produce the 2-sided 95% confidence bounds2.
+This can be roughly interpreted as meaning that the true survival of the device will fall somewhere in the interval, with 95% probability.
+When confidence intervals for device models overlap, estimates of survival from product performance-related events may not be different between models.
+When confidence intervals do not overlap, estimates of survival from product performance-related events may be different between models.
 Statistical significance may be further evaluated using the Log-rank test or Wilcoxon test as appropriate.

 The device survival curves are presented through all continuous time points where there are at least 20 devices, and are cut off at the last 3-month time point where at least 20 total devices were still being followed.
 Since the survival estimate can become very imprecise with small sample sizes, a minimum of 20 devices must have at least 12 months of follow-up as of the report cut-off date to present a survival curve in this report.
 Device survival estimates are presented at the device level, not at the system level which involves the combination of 2 or more devices.